lnquy065/JPaint/README.md

 # JPaint
 <p align="center"><img src="/readme/jpaint.jpg" width="400px"/></p>
 A Java project using Graphics library and algorithms to create/edit images.
 JPaint supports work with layers, 6 Basic tools, 8+ 2D Shapes, 4 3D Shapes and 13 Transformations.
-If you need a __simple__ photo editing software but __powerful__, JPaint is one of the best choices.
+If you need a simple photo editing software but powerful, JPaint is one of the best choices.

 ## Features
 ### Tools: